One-to-One Device Handbook

 COMPONENTS OF THE ONE-TO-ONE PROGRAM

-In the event of a remote learning declaration, West Ada elementary schools will communicate with parents on a device pickup/distribution plan to enable students to use these devices at home.
+In the event of an extended weather event or other emergency, the District may communicate a remote learning declaration at which time communication will be sent to Parents regarding device pickup/distribution plan to enable students to use these devices at home.

-Devices checked out to students in these grade levels will remain assigned to them throughout the term of their elementary, middle, and high school enrollment.
+Devices checked out to students in these grade levels will remain assigned to them throughout the term of their middle and high school enrollment.

-The West Ada School District will offer optional device insurance to cover accidental damage to district devices.
+The District will offer an optional device protection plan to cover accidental damage to District devices.

 Antivirus & Web Filtering